TheCodingLand/ConvertPDF-LBR/README.md

 It can generate any file needed for filing operations on this platform.

 Most people encounter compression filters issues when interracting with this platform, resulting in errors "not adjustable", or "non ajustable"
-This attempts to fix that by rasterizing documents, and applying transformations based on locad adaptive thresolding. it also ensures a4 size and format.
+This attempts to fix that by rasterizing documents, and applying transformations based on a neural network trained local adaptive thresolding technique. it also ensures a4 size and format.

 ## Infrastructure is based on docker-compose :